Optllizer/OptPack/README.md

 - I will not provide any support with building or troubleshooting code.
 Again, I am very limited and won't be much help.
 Best advice is trial and error.
 - If you find stuff you want to optimize or fix let me know, I am more than happy to implement them.
 - This will not be updated retroactively with OptPack Updates.
 If I find the time to upload any new features or changes I will.
+- To use, you need a clean build of Pulsar and CodeWarrior which I will not provide.
+- This also does not include all files needed to run OptPack.
+For optpack download, get it from here [Wiki](https://wiki.tockdom.com/wiki/OptPack).
+[Discord](https://discord.gg/xgfscpmX2T)

 Updater: